Mr-Coxall/Computer-Based-Problem-Solving/docs/holding-data/arrays-and-for-each.rst

 Arrays and For ...
 Each Loops
 =============================

 If you think way back to when we did different types of looping structures, one of the methods to loop was using the For loop.
 It turnes out that since an array is a collection of variables held in a common structure, you can use a for loop with it.
 This type of loop, usually called a For ...
-Each loop is used when you have a collection of things and you wanted to iterate through each one of them, one at a time.
-From the above example of summing up all the values in an array, a For Each loop would look like the following function:
+Each loop, is used when you have a collection of things and you wanted to iterate through each one of them, one at a time.
+From the previous example of summing up all the values in an array, a For Each loop would look like the following function:

 .. tabs::